-In the world of I.T, redundancy is regarded the most important element when implementing and designing a system and/ or Infrastructure.
+In the world of I.T, redundancy is regarded as the most important element when implementing and designing a system and/ or Infrastructure.
 First Hop Redundancy Protocols are commonly used to create redundancy in networking to allow a router or a layer 3 switch act as a backup gateway on a LAN segment to automatically take over if the primary gateway fails.
 Without this redundancy, if this router or router interface (that serves as a default gateway) fails, the hosts configured with that default gateway will loose connection from outside networks.

 End devices are typically configured with a single IP address for a default gateway.
 This address does not change when the network topology changes.
 Instead of configuring a PC with a backup default gateway an FHRP can be used to provide this redundancy seamlessly without the individual configurations on each host.

 HSRP / VRRP / GLBP are all examples of first hop redundancy protocols which we will cover briefly in the blog.
 The are all very similar in operation with slight differences, so it is important to note the slight differences in operation / configuration of each, along with knowing that FHRP itself is not a protocol but rather describes a specific protocol in use!